ashutosh1206/Crypton/RSA-encryption/Intro-Challenges/Challenge-1/README.md

 # Challenge-1

 **Level**: 1

-**Description**: A simple walkthrough over how `unpadded RSA encryption` works.
-You are given the ciphertext encryted using RSA in `ciphertext.txt` and `encrypt.py` is used to encrypt the flag.
-Read how the encryption works from `encrypt.py`, calculate d using p,q given and hence get the flag.
+**Description**: You are given ciphertext of a message that is encrypted using `encrypt.py` and stored in `ciphertext.py`.
+Also, private key values are stored in `privatekey.txt`.
+Get the flag and score some points!

 **Points**: 10